Having arthritis can be hard to endure daily.

 The Dyad 11 from Brooks is an excellent sneaker with powerful cushioning for all-day walking or running.

-Thanks to its broad toe box, the Dyad is also perfect for particularly tall or heavier folks.
+Thanks to its broad toe box, the Dyad is also perfect for tall or heavier folks.
 The cushioning is robust yet light and helps decrease shock during impact and when toeing off.
 This means that the effects prevent at the heel and do not travel up to your knees.

 Brooks Dyad 11 Blue/Navy/Beetroot 7.5